Closing out the year with glorious house and techno

 Radius stage hosted the more mainstream DJs and packed crowds all night, and we gave it another shot for Zed’s Dead – only to dip five minutes later to catch all of Dirtybird Daddy Claude VonStroke’s fantastically wubby dance party.
 You can never go wrong with Claude, and this set elicited some of the most joyous and free-spirited vibes from the audience I encountered all Decadence.
 A Belgian guy’s observation about my colorful, light-emitting presence here really stuck with me too: “When someone is at extremes, it makes everyone else feel more comfortable.”

 Closing out the Radius stage was a galvanizing throwback we’ve barely seen the last four years – the dubstep kid himself, Skrillex.
 He brought back the defining dubstep tracks we all remember and mixed a pretty heavy trap set.
 My tastes have grown beyond most of that genre, but I’m happy to report Skrilly still throws down a wicked time regardless.
-He ended the night with reflective words that brought everyone together through a theme of hope, kindness and taking care of each other in the new year, which had a sfmfstaffisingly potent effect coming from him.
+He ended the night with reflective words that brought everyone together through a theme of hope, kindness and taking care of each other in the new year, which had a surprisingly potent effect coming from him.

 Bringing in 2019 with funky friends and groovy Griz